God becomes the universe

-The belief that God became the Universe is a theological doctrine that has been developed several times historically, and holds that the creator of the universe actually became the universe.
+The belief that God became the universe is a theological doctrine that has been developed several times historically, and holds that the creator of the universe actually became the universe.
 Historically, for versions of this theory where God has ceased to exist or to act as a separate and conscious entity, some have used the term pandeism, which combines aspects of pantheism and deism, to refer to such a theology.
 A similar concept is panentheism, which has the creator become the universe only in part, but remain in some other part transcendent to it, as well.
 Hindu texts like the Mandukya Upanishad speak of the undivided one which became the universe.

 Development

 In mythology

 Many ancient mythologies suggested that the world was created from the physical substance of a dead deity or a being of similar power.
 In Babylonian mythology, the young god Marduk slew Tiamat and created the known world from her body.
-Similarly, Norse mythology posited that Odin and his brothers, Vili and Vé defeated a frost giant, Ymir and then created the world from his skull.
+Similarly, Norse mythology posited that Odin and his brothers, Vili and Vé, slew the frost giant Ymir and then created the world from his corpse.
 Chinese mythology of the Three Kingdoms era recounts the creation of elements of the physical world (mountains, rivers, the sun and moon, etc.) from the body of a creator called Pángǔ (盤古).
 Such stories did not go so far as to identify the designer of the world as being one as having used his or her own body to provide the material.

 But, one such example exists in Polynesian myth, for in the islands of the Pacific, the idea of Supreme Deity manifests in divinities that Māori people call Rangi and Papa, Native Hawaiians Kāne, the Tongans and Samoans Tagaloa, and the peoples of the Society Islands call Ta'aroa.
 A native poetic definition of the Creator relates: "He was; Taaroa was his name; he abode in the void.
 No earth, no sky, no men.
 Taaroa calls, but nought answers; and alone existing, he became the universe.
 The props are Taaroa; the rocks are Taaroa; the sands are Taaroa; it is thus he himself is named."